npccoin/insight-ui-npccoin/README.md

 ## Note

-For more details about the [Insight API](https://github.com/dashpay/insight-api-npccoin) configuration and end-points, go to [Insight API GitHub repository](https://github.com/dashpay/insight-api-npccoin).
+For more details about the [Insight API](https://github.com/npccoin/insight-api-npccoin) configuration and end-points, go to [Insight API GitHub repository](https://github.com/npccoin/insight-api-npccoin).

 ## Contribute

-Contributions and suggestions are welcomed at the [Insight UI Dash GitHub repository](https://github.com/dashpay/insight-ui-dash).
+Contributions and suggestions are welcomed at the [Insight UI NPCcoin GitHub repository](https://github.com/npccoin/insight-ui-npccoin).

 ## License